Gabrielle Jacobs: Creation and casting

-It was announced in January 2009 that a character with Asperger syndrome would be arriving in March and would "immediately cause some consternation amongst her fellow colleagues."
-Former What Now host, Virginie Le Brun was announced to have been cast as the over achieving doctor with Aspergers.
-At the same time as filming her first scene, Le Brun learnt her father had been diagnosed with cancer, making surgery scenes difficult to film.
-Gabrielle arrived and featured many scenes alongside Chris Warner hinting at a possible relationship.
-Gabrielle was axed from the show following the expiry of Le Brun's 1-year contract.
-Both Le Brun and Producer Steven Zanoski agreed that the character had accomplished what she was brought in for and her storylines were over.
+Virginie Le Brun was cast as the character of Gabrielle, an over-achieving doctor with Asperger syndrome.
+Le Brun was undergoing some family medical issues at the time, making surgery scenes difficult to endure.
+The casting was made public in January 2009 and it was said that Gabrielle's arrival in March would "immediately cause some consternation amongst her fellow colleagues."
+Appearing as a regular character on a one-year contract, it was decided not to renew this and Gabrielle was axed from the soap.
+This axing came from mutual agreement between Le Brun and Producer Steven Zanoski agreed that the character and storylines had come to an end.

-In March 2011 after weeks of rumours, it was announced Gabrielle would be returning to Shortland Street after over a year off screen.
-It was revealed that after Gabrielle's departure, a definite gap was felt and fans requested for her return.
-Producer Steven Zanoski felt that Gabrielle had to return following Chris' reconciliation with ex-partner, Rachel McKenna, stating; "As stories developed following Gabrielle's departure it became apparent that the character had unfinished business.
+Following weeks of speculation in the media, in March 2011 it was announced Gabrielle would be returning to Shortland Street after over a year off-screen.
+Zanoski had seen a high-demand from fans for the character to return and felt the storyline necessitated this, "as stories developed following Gabrielle's departure it became apparent that the character had unfinished business.
 After all, she is the only woman to have broken Chris Warner's heart."
-Le Brun was thrilled to be back in the role, stating; "It's been so exciting to be back in the building and playing Gabrielle again.
+After being contacted to return, Le Brun thrilled, "It's been so exciting to be back in the building and playing Gabrielle again.
 I love the character and it has been lovely to catch-up with the cast and crew.
 I am looking forward to finding out what the writers have in store for me!"
-Steven Zanoski later confirmed that one of the reasons Gabrielle was brought back, was so that writers could explore her family, with sister Lana arriving in July.
-In April 2012 it was announced that Gabrielle would again be departing the soap after her second stint on the show.
-The character made her last appearance on 26 April 2012.
-Le Brun found her 2012 exit a lot more satisfying than her 2010 one, stating: "The first time it felt quite scary but this time is different.
+The character was again written out the following year, with Le Brun finding closure, "The first time it felt quite scary but this time is different.
 When I left in 2010, I felt I hadn’t done everything with the character that I wanted to.
 This time around, I feel like I’ve scratched that itch."
+The character made her last appearance on 26 April 2012.